top of page

 and then peek out

-at the bright hope of tomorrow
+at the bright hope of tomorrow and forever

-with the inventor
+with the Inventor

 of faith, love and hope.

-The God of all hope
+The God of all hope who will never disappoint.

-I dive in to hope
+I dive in to hope once again,

 let it pulse through my mind,